Sarah Togatuki

-Sarah Togatuki (born 14 October 1997) is an Australian rugby league footballer who plays as a er for the Sydney Roosters in the NRL Women's Premiership and for the St Marys Saints in the NSWRL Women's Premiership.
+Sarah Togatuki (born 14 October 1997) is an Australian rugby league footballer who plays as a er for the Wests Tigers Women in the NRL Women's Premiership and for the St Marys Saints in the NSWRL Women's Premiership.

-She is a Samoan and New South Wales representative.
+She is a Samoan, Australian and New South Wales representative.

 Background

+Togatuki was born in Auburn, New South Wales.
+With three older siblings, she was the first to be born in Australia to Samoan parents.
+Her family lived in a Housing Commission home.
+She said, "There's no shame in growing up in Housing Commission, we have pride in that stuff because it builds our character to what it is.
+My parents are quiet achievers.
+They hardly have time to rest.
+From Monday to Saturday, Dad is working 4am to 9pm and he preaches on a Sunday.
+That plays a part in my character and why I always want to give back."

-Born in Auburn, New South Wales, Togatuki began playing rugby league for the Glenmore Park Brumbies.
+Togatuki began playing rugby league for the Glenmore Park Brumbies.

 Playing career

 In 2018, Togatuki joined the Sydney Roosters NRL Women's Premiership team.
 In Round 1 of the 2018 NRL Women's season, she made her debut for the Roosters in a 4–10 loss to the New Zealand Warriors.
 On 30 September 2018, she came off the bench in the Roosters Grand Final loss to the Brisbane Broncos.

 On 6 October 2018, she represented the Prime Minister's XIII in their 40–4 win over Papua New Guinea.